 Wageningen

-Modern and well equipped research facilities are available on different soil types throughout the Netherlands completed with climate and storage facilities for research purposes and a laboratory with quarantine status.
+Modern and well equipped research facilities are available on different soil types across the Netherlands completed with climate and storage facilities for research purposes and a laboratory with quarantine status.
 Research facilities for the biobased economy and smart grid concepts are available both on labscale and larger scale level.

 Aansluiting bij strategische ontwikkelingen